Robust and Tuning-Free Sparse Linear Regression via Square-Root Slope: Main results.

 for some positive non-increasing sequences $\{\lambda_j\}_{j=1}^p, \ \{\mu\}_{j=1}^p$.
 The pivotal Slope estimator $\wh\beta$ of $\beta^\ast$ is then defined via the solution of a convex minimization problem

 The estimator in \eqref{estimator:sqrt lasso} can be seen as a generalization of the square-root Slope estimator (see \cite{stucky2017sharp,derumigny2018improved}).
-The idea of introducing the square root of the quadratic term $Q(\beta,\theta)$, as opposed to $Q(\beta,\theta)$, was originally developed in \cite{belloni2011square} for the Lasso estimator with the goal of removing the dependence of the regularization parameters on unknown $\sigma$, while retaining the convexity of the loss function.
+The idea of introducing the square root of the quadratic term $\sqrt{Q(\beta,\theta)}$, as opposed to $Q(\beta,\theta)$ itself, was originally developed in \cite{belloni2011square} for the Lasso estimator with the goal of removing the dependence of the regularization parameters on unknown $\sigma$, while retaining the convexity of the loss function.
 Note that estimator \eqref{estimator:sqrt lasso} is equivalent to the $\argmin$ over $\beta \in \mb{R}^{p}$, $\theta \in \mb{R}^{n}$ and $\sigma > 0$ of the loss function

 provided that the minimum is attained at a positive value of $\sigma$ (see \cite[Chapter 3]{van2016estimation}).
 Indeed, the term $Q(\beta,\theta)^{\frac{1}{2}}$ in \eqref{equation:sqrt lasso loss} appears when one performs minimization of $\wt{L}(\beta,\theta,\sigma)$ with respect to $\sigma > 0$ first, and the optimal value of $\sigma$ can be viewed as an estimator of the unknown standard deviation of the noise.
-The couple $(\wh\beta,\wh\theta)$ can be viewed as the usual square root Slope estimator for the vector $[\beta^\ast;\theta^\ast]$ of unknown regression coefficients corresponding the augmented design matrix $\l[ X; I_n\r]$, which is a logical approach since both $\beta^\ast$ and $\theta^\ast$ are sparse vectors.
+The couple $(\wh\beta,\wh\theta)$ can in turn be viewed as the usual square root Slope estimator for the vector $[\beta^\ast;\theta^\ast]$ of unknown regression coefficients corresponding the augmented design matrix $\l[ X; I_n\r]$.
+This is a natural approach since both $\beta^\ast$ and $\theta^\ast$ are sparse vectors.

-In the following subsections, we will show that the estimator in \eqref{estimator:sqrt lasso} achieves the optimal error bound under suitable choices of the sequences $(\lambda)_p$ and $(\mu)_n$.
+In the following subsections, we will show that the estimator defined in \eqref{estimator:sqrt lasso} achieves the optimal error bound under suitable choices of the sequences $(\lambda)_p$ and $(\mu)_n$.
+To this end, we will need the following assumptions: \begin{assumption} $\xi_i$'s are i.i.d. random variables with distribution $P_\xi$ in $\Pt$ for some $\tau\geq 2$ with $\E(\xi_i)=0$ and $Var(\xi_i) = 1$, where